IAMRobot4810/4810Vision/README.rst

 .. highlight:: powershell

 ::

    pip

 in your command shell.
 If that is not the case, then download pip from the official website.
 Download the Python file get-pip.py and then simply run it with Python.

 3) We will now grab the dependencies that OpenCV needs to work on pip, namely numpy and matplotlib (the latter is moreso optional but very helpful).
 Simply run

 .. highlight:: powershell

 ::

    pip install numpy
    pip install matplotlib

 and pip should take care of the rest.

-4) Now for the most exciting part: actually getting OpenCV.
+4) Now for the most exciting part- actually getting OpenCV.
 For Windows, we are getting a precompiled binary for opencv3.
 To do so head over to this website http://www.lfd.uci.edu/~gohike/pythonlibs/
 Find opencv on the list of Python Extension Packages (there's a lot) and click on the link.
 This should take you to a bynch of .whl files to download.
 Make sure you grab the .whl file that
    - Corresponds to your version of Python 3 (3.4 or 3.5 are both supported)